trvrb/dynamics-practical/README.md

 I've included these files with the practical as `output/pandemic_logistic.log` and `output/pandemic_logistic.trees`.

-## Analyze the logistic growth output
+## Examine the logistic growth output

 **Open pandemic_logistic.log in Tracer.**